Ch-sriram/Just-Git-In/README.md

       <strong>.gitignore</strong>
 </pre>

 We can see that <em>app.log</em> has already been ignored from the repository, but the <strong>.gitignore</strong> file is being tracked now.
-If we want the changes to take place properly, we need to commit the repository using <code>git commit -m "Adding .gitignore file"</code> in the git bash or terminal.
+If we want the changes to take place properly, we need to commit the repository using <code>git commit -am "Adding .gitignore file"</code> in the git bash or terminal.
 When we check the status of the repository, we will see that we are back to a clean working directory.